-Plasma is the liquid portion of human blood and the source of many proteins used to create specialized therapies for diseases that are otherwise non-responsive to traditional pharmaceuticals.
-The donated plasma undergoes a manufacturing process, which extracts proteins and develops them into the treatments for patients with rare and life-threatening conditions.
-Plasma cannot be created synthetically, so plasma can only be sourced from human donations.
+Plasma is the liquid component of human blood.
+It’s the source of many proteins used to create specialized therapies for diseases that are otherwise non-responsive to traditional pharmaceuticals.
+Donated plasma undergoes a manufacturing process, which extracts proteins and develops them into the treatments for patients with rare and life-threatening conditions.
+Plasma cannot be created synthetically; it can only be sourced from human donations.

-The process for donating plasma is similar to blood donation: donor blood is extracted by needle and then processed through a plasmapheresis machine, which separates the red blood cells from the plasma.
+The process for donating plasma is similar to blood donation: Donor blood is extracted by needle and then processed through a plasmapheresis machine, which separates the red blood cells from the plasma.
 Plasma donation only retrieves the plasma portion of the blood, so the red blood cells are returned to the donor through the same needle.
-For additional graphics and videos explaining the plasma donation process, visit the GRIFOLS website (GRIFOLS owns Biomat USA).

 Persons wishing to donate plasma are thoroughly medically screened, and their donated plasma is tested via government-approved methods to ensure it is safe for medical use.
-At many plasma donation agencies, including Biomat, donors also receive monetary compensation for their time.
+At many plasma donation agencies, including Biomat USA, donors also receive monetary compensation for their time.
 Plasma donation centers encourage recurring donation because plasma is in high demand.
-However, for the donor’s health, most centers limit donation to twice a week with 48 hours between donations.
+However, for the donor’s health and to follow government regulations, centers limit donation to twice a week with 48 hours between donations.

-Any individual is eligible to donate, provided they weigh at least 110 pounds, are in good general health, and are between 18 – 69 years of age.
+Any individual is eligible to donate at Biomat USA with a few caveats.
+You must weigh at least 110 pounds (we’ll help you find out where you can weigh yourself for free), be in general good health, and be between 18 and 69 years of age.
 Donors in Nebraska must be at least 19 years old.

-Donors must also bring a valid photo ID, proof of Social Security number, and proof of address.
+To donate, you must also bring a valid photo ID, proof of your Social Security number, and proof of address.